milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 `-t, --filter-stops`
 : Exclude sequences containing stop codons (fractions will be recalculated).
 Default value determined by the preset.

-`--split-by-tag <tag>`
+`--split-by-tags <(Molecule|Cell|Sample)>`
-: Split clones by tag values Default value determined by the preset.
+: Split clones by tag type.
+Will be calculated from export columns if not specified.
+Default value determined by the preset.

 `--split-files-by <splitFilesBy>`
 : Split files by (currently the only supported value is "geneLabel:reliableChain" etc... ).
 Default value determined by the preset.